t-kulmburg/Ontology-Browser/docs/user_interface/object_creation/attributes.md

 ## Attribute Types

-There are three different attribute types that can be selected using the "Attribute Type" choice box:
+There are three different attribute types that can be selected using the `Attribute Type` choice box:

 ### Boolean